Fmstrat/wintile/README.md

 There are a few zones to be aware of
 - Top Center maximizes a window
+- Bottom Center maximizes horizontally in the bottom row
 - In the center of any column on the bottom row will maximize vertically in that column
-- Right or left center will maximize vertically in a column -- If using 4 columns and double-width is enabled, it will maximize on that half of the screen
+- Right or left center will maximize vertically in a column
+    - If using 4 columns and double-width is enabled, it will maximize on that half of the screen

 - Any other zone along the edge will create a 1x1 tile